 Avoiding Home Buyer Mistakes And Closing Mortgage On Time

 Entire mortgage sectors like the sub-prime mortgage market completely vanished overnight.
-Hundreds of thousands of mortgage professionals were left without employment where they either needed to find other jobs within the mortgage field or left the mortgage industry altogether.
-A large portion of loan officers were forced to leave their jobs and careers as loan officers.
-Several years later when they wanted to re-enter the mortgage profession as mortgage loan originators, they realized that they now had to take a 20 hour NMLS Approved mortgage pre-licensing course, get their backgrounds checks both criminal and credit checks, pass a rigorous 3 hour 125 question SAFE ACT NMLS federal examination, and needed to apply for each individual states and meet that particular state’s licensing requirements and get licensed in order to be able to originate loans.
-The mortgage loan application and approval can be extremely complex due to the major changes in mortgage regulations and the constantly addition of new mortgage guidelines.
+Hundreds of thousands of mortgage professionals were left without employment.
+They either needed to find other jobs within the mortgage field or left the mortgage industry altogether.
+A large portion of loan officers was forced to leave their jobs and careers as loan officers.
+Several years later when they wanted to re-enter the mortgage profession as mortgage loan originators.
+They realized that they now had to take a 20-hour NMLS Approved mortgage pre-licensing course Also, get their background checks both criminal and credit checks.
+Pass a rigorous 3-hour 125 question SAFE ACT NMLS federal examination.
+They also needed to apply for each individual state and meet that particular state’s licensing requirements and get licensed in order to be able to originate loans.
+The mortgage loan application and approval can be extremely complex.
+This is due to the major changes in mortgage regulations and the constant addition of new mortgage guidelines.
 In this article, we will discuss and cover how to avoid mistakes during the mortgage process to avoid closing delays and stress.

 Avoiding Home Buyer Mistakes By Not Researching The Types Of Mortgages Available

-Home buyers can try avoiding home buyer mistakes by educating themselves on the various types of residential mortgages that are available in today’s market.
+Homebuyers can try avoiding home buyer mistakes by educating themselves on the various types of residential mortgages that are available in today’s market.

 Here are the types of government loan programs that home buyers should take time and research and not have any regrets and avoiding home buyer mistakes:

-What are Piggyback 80-10-10 or 80-15-5 Mortgages
+What are Piggyback 80-10-10 or 80-15-5 Mortgages?

 Here is how Piggyback Mortgages work: